-Students who do not maintain current student status, that is, those who "stop-out" for at least one semester must reapply for admission to UH West O'ahu.
+Students who do not maintain current student status, that is, those who "stop-out" for one semester or longer must reapply for admission to UH West Oʻahu.
 Students who stop out for one semester may maintain the same catalog year requirements in effect at the time they stopped out.
-Students who stop-out for more than one semester are subject reasons why they cannot finish their final graduation requirements at UH West Oʻahu.
-Final credits may be taken with an appropriately accredited institution and transferred back to UH West Oʻahu.
-Approval must be granted by the Vice Chancellor for Student Affairs prior to coursework taken in absentia.
-Requirements must be met within a specified time frame that will be determined with the Vice Chanto the catalog requirements in effect at the time of their readmission to UH West Oʻahu.
-Students who are readmitted to the University will be considered Returning students and will be required to meet with their Faculty Advisors to review program and graduation requirements in their first semester back at the University.
+Students who stop-out for more than one semester are subject to the catalog requirements in effect at the time of their readmission to UH West Oʻahu.
+Students who are readmitted to the University will be considered returning students and should meet with their Faculty Advisor or a Student Services Advisor to review program and graduation requirements in their first semester back at the University.